Localizing Multiple Radiation Sources Actively with a Particle Filter: Conclusion

 The article discusses a comprehensive method for localizing multiple radiation sources by means of an autonomous mobile robot in a known outdoor environment.
 Two principal factors, namely, a localization and a control algorithm, are relied on: The former estimates the number of the sources and their relevant parameters via a particle filter, and the latter chooses the optimal robot movement sequence to reduce the time required to find the sources while ensuring complete coverage of the region of interest.
 The novelty of the research rests in conveniently combining known partial algorithms into a coherent unit that delivers robust performance, as verified through extensive simulation studies based on real-world data.
 Our solution localizes the sources already during the measurement, i.e., earlier than the post-processing, and alters the robot trajectory accordingly to prioritize the most information-rich sectors of the target area.
 The method is applicable primarily within the search for uncontrolled sources but can be modified to find use in other domains too.
 Importantly, the algorithms will be deployed on an Orpheus-X4 platform to yield reliable functionality verification.

 The drawbacks include, above all, the need to know the environment map a priori, the dependence on an accurate RTK-GNSS self-localization, the assumption that the sources are located in a 2D plane, and the inability to manage the radiation attenuation in potentially dense obstacles.
-To address the first two issues, we intend to enable the UGV to navigate itself with LiDAR-based SLAM; however, an instrument to limit the scope of the surveyed region will still be necessary.
+To address the first two issues, we intend to enable the UGV to navigate itself with lidar-based Simultaneous localization and mapping (SLAM); however, an instrument to limit the scope of the surveyed region will still be necessary.
 This planned step will improve the system's overall autonomy, albeit probably at the expense of the localization algorithm's performance, which may deteriorate due to a lower accuracy of the datapoint positioning.
-Regarding the third problem, the difficulty is easily resolvable through expanding the particle structure and the measurement model to include another coordinate.
+Regarding the third problem, the difficulty is easily resolvable through expanding the particle structure and the measurement model to include another coordinate; to avoid estimating phantom sources in improbable positions (e.g., hovering in air), it may be beneficial to acquire and exploit a terrain model.

 The last of the above-outlined disadvantages, however, is markedly more prominent, requiring knowledge of the radiation energy, geometry of the obstacles, and relevant attenuation coefficients.
 A set of possible solutions were proposed in the literature; most of the authors nevertheless assume that at least some parameters have been provided in advance to reduce the estimation problem complexity.